ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 ## Litter decay temperature response

-The decay rates of all classes of litter are effected by temperature.
+The decay rates of all classes of litter are affected by temperature.
 For the above-ground pools, this temperature is simply the air temperature just above the soil surface.
 For the below ground pools, the temperature is an average of the temperatures for the biologically active soil layers.
 The "intrinsic" litter decay rates are altered